• USA Swimming Deck Pass Live (13:50-20:45) (6/29/17)

 Marsh swam at Auburn from 1978-81 and graduated in 1981 with a bachelor's degree in business administration.
 His wife, Kristin, swam at California and is also an accomplished sports educator, most recently as head coach at Pine Lake Preparatory.
-Of their three children, Aaron is a junior cross country and track runner at Charlotte's Queens University, Alyssa a sophomore swim team captain at Duke, and Maddie a high school senior.
+Of their three children, Aaron is a junior track and field distance runner at Charlotte's Queens University, Alyssa a sophomore swim team captain at Duke, and Maddie a high school senior.
 Alyssa placed fourth in the 50-meter butterfly at the 2017 Phillips 66 National Championships.

 WHAT OTHERS SAID ABOUT COACH MARSH